 What's your backup plan if you get sick?
 Do you have backup equipment?
 Do you have insurance?
-Do you have a contract?
 What's the deposit and payment policy?
 Are there additional fees for travel, cancellation, rescheduling, etc?

-A lot of these questions will be explained throughout the contract, so you might want to wait until the end of the meeting and bring these up if they're not addressed.
-And if the photographer doesn't have a contract, walk away.
+A lot of these questions will be explained throughout the contract, so you might want to wait until you receive that before asking these questions.
+(And if the photographer doesn't have a contract, walk away.)

 How many weddings do you shoot a year?

-This question isn't too helpful, because some photographers shoot 25 weddings a year and love it and deliver client images quickly.
-Some shoot 25 and take forever to finish a wedding.
-And some shoot 8-12 because that's all they want to shoot.
+This question isn't too helpful, because some photographers shoot 25 weddings a year, have a great system, and deliver client images quickly.
+Some shoot significantly fewer weddings and still take forever to finish a wedding.
+And some shoot 8-12 because that's all they want to shoot to balance family time and give their clients a fantastic experience.
+(That's us!)
 So really this question doesn't tell you much about how your experience with that wedding photographer will be.

 How long have you been in business?

 This isn't a bad question.
 I just think that some people put too much stock into this.
-Keep in mind that a photographer who has shot for 10 years doesn't necessarily have better work than someone who has shot for 3-5.
+Keep in mind that a photographer who has been in business for 10 years doesn't necessarily have better work than someone with 3-5 years of experience.
 Some photographers grow and improve quickly and others don't.
-And brides with lower budgets probably won't be able to afford a photographer who has been shooting for more than 4 years, so they'll be looking for newer photographers.
+Couples with lower budgets will probably be looking for a newer but still experienced photographer, because many photographers will be out of their price range.